ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/implicit_functions.md

 If you use either the form or the token you might want to check the token in your controller.
 Ninja offers a filter for checking the correctness of the token.
 Just add the following filter to your controller class or method.
 <code>FilterWith(AuthenticityFilter.class)</code>

-If the token is invalid the use will see a 403 Forbidden error page.
+If the token is invalid the user will see a 403 Forbidden error page.